StaticcalendarCalculates holidays and other Hebrew calendar events based on CalOptions.

 Half Hallel is said on Rosh Chodesh (not Rosh Hashanah), and the last 6 days of Pesach.

-If options.hour12 is false, locale is ignored and always returns 24-hour time.
+takes precedence: if false, locale is ignored and the result is always

-If options.hour12 is true, locale is ignored and always returns 12-hour time.
+24-hour; if true, locale is ignored and the result is always 12-hour.

 original time like "20:30"